jaredhendrickson13/pfsense-api/README.md

 - pfSense CE 2.7.2 (amd64)

+> [!TIP]
-Don't see your version listed?
+> Don't see your version listed?
 Check the releases page.
-Older versions of this package may support older versions of pfSense.
+Older versions of this package may support older versions of
+> pfSense.

 > [!WARNING]
 > This package may work on other architectures such as arm64 and aarch64, but compatibility is untested and therefor not